What is proofreading?

 If you need proofreading or editing for a document, drop me a line at lisa@ldceditorial.co.uk.

-If you’d like more information about editing and proofreading, I heartily recommend the Society for Editors and Proofreaders’ FAQs page.
+If you’d like more information about editing and proofreading, I heartily recommend checking out the Chartered Institute of Editing and Proofreading.

 by Lisa De Caux 26 March 2025